vsarsani/eQTL_pipeline/README.md

 - All paths can be gcloud paths or local paths.
 If GCloud paths are passed, files will be copied to the WORKDIR before proceeding
 - Make sure Sample names align between PLINK_OBJECT, SCRNA_OBJECT, and COVARIATES files.
 Nothing will work if they do not
 - If running SMR, note that GWAS summary statistics file MUST be in  GCTA-COJO format (although n column can be NA as it is not access in SMR).
 Use finngen_to_COJO.sh for converting Finngen data, or see SMR docs for file format
+- Important output files are [h5ad name]_all_eqtl.tsv for OSCA output, and [h5ad name].smr for SMR output